 - creating microprocessors requires 2-4 million gallons of ULTRA PURE water EVERY DAY

-Since the address was to an audience of business project managers, Mr. Switzer quickly got to the corporate aspects of water when he used an example of how a dam failure allowed a tailing pond to pollute a stream and the impact of that not just on community’s trust but also corporate profits of that tailing owning company based on bad press, trust, and clean up costs.
-Given his audience, Project Managers, his focus was primarily on four questions each PM should always consider with regard to their projects that have water requirments.
+Since the address was to an audience of business project managers, Mr. Switzer quickly got to the corporate aspects of water when he used an example of how a dam failure allowed a tailing pond to pollute a stream had impacted not just the community’s trust but also corporate profits of the company that owned the tailing pond.
+The company profits were hit due to bad press, lack of trust, and the clean up costs.
+Given his audience, Project Managers, Switzer chose to focus on four questions each PM should always consider with regard to their projects that have water requirements.
 The materials are copyright protected by IIL so I will paraphrase those 4 questions below:

 - Ask how water assets relate to operating an enterprise.
 Think about things like making sure you can get it especially if interrupted somehow and what the price of that asset will be.
 This is falls into the questions PMs consider when they’re doing risk assessments and maintaining the success of the project.

 - Considering how your business and the community be impacted by the project.
 He noted most people live in the area where they work so if your job ends up polluting your ground water what’s that effect on you and your job?